patcg/docs-and-reports/threat-model/readme.md

 ### 1.7.
 Helper party collusion

 If enough helper parties collude (beyond the proposal-specific subset which an attacker is assumed to control), then none of the properties of the system hold.
-Such scenarios are outside the threat mode.
+Such scenarios are outside the threat model.

 However, we do assume that an attacker can always control at least one helper party.
 That is, there can be no perfectly trusted helper parties.

+### 1.8 On Premise Solutions for Helper Parties

 ### 1.8 Cloud Providers for Helper Parties

-Helper parties may run either on physical machines owned by directly by the aggregator or (more commonly) subcontract with a cloud provider.
+Helper parties may run either on physical machines owned directly by the aggregator or (more commonly) subcontract with a cloud provider.
 We assume that an attacker can control some subset of cloud providers.

 #### 1.8.1 Assets